 Who is a Booster Car Seat for?

-A booster car seat is for children who’ve hit all the limits for forward-facing seating with a harness.
-The kid no longer fits in the forward-facing car seat, probably a convertible car seat or a combination car seat.
-And they need to move to a comfortable car seat that could jump into action and protect them during a crash.
+A booster car seat is for older kids who’ve maxed out all the height and weight limits for forward-facing seating with a 5-point harness.
+The big kid no longer fits in the forward-facing car seat, probably a convertible car seat or a combination car seat.
+It’s time to take action and get them a height-boosting big-kid seat that’s slim enough for the limited space in your small car’s back.

 Why Are Booster Car Seats Important?

-Safety for kids, that’s why.
-One study investigating the effectiveness of seatbelts vs belt-positioning booster seats as far as injury risk reduction returned interesting findings.
+Safety for kids during road trips is why using the right car seat is essential, especially when seated in the back seat.
+One study investigating the effectiveness of seatbelts vs belt-positioning booster seats in terms of injury risk reduction returned interesting findings.

-This study discovered that for kids aged 4-7, the odds of injury to the user were 59 percent lower compared to when 4-7-year-olds rode restrained by seatbelts only.
-In fact, using only seatbelts resulted in injuries to many parts of the wearer’s body while using a booster seat with seatbelts prevented injuries to the “…stomach, neck, spine, or lower extremities.“
+This study discovered that for kids aged 4-7, the odds of injury were 59 percent lower compared to when 4-7-year-olds rode restrained by seat belts only.
+In fact, using only seatbelts resulted in injuries to many parts of the wearer’s body while using a booster seat with seatbelts prevented injuries to the “…stomach, neck, spine, or lower extremities.

 Why Can’t Kids Use Seatbelts Instead of Booster Seats?